gobbyo/IoT/docs/tutorial-configure.md

     - `Do you want PowerShellGet to install and import the NuGet provider now?` Type **Y**.
     - `Are you sure you want to install the modules from the 'MSGallery'?` Type **A**.

-1. Close Visual Studio Code.

 ### Install Git for Windows

 1. Open a browser session in your Windows 10 machine and download the [git for windows](https://git-scm.com/download/win) installer.
 1. Run the installer, accepting the default settings.
 When you arrive at the screen **Choosing the default editor used by Git**, choose **Use Visual Studio Code as Git's default editor** from the dropdown selection, then continue accepting the default settings until finished.
-1. Open [https://github.com/gobbyo/various](https://github.com/gobbyo/various) from a browser.
-1. Login to your GitHub account or create a new account if you don't have one.
 1. Open Visual Studio Code.
 Select `Terminal > New Terminal` from the menu.
 1. Create a directory for cloned sample code and change to your new directory,